The Wobble

 You’ve probably noticed that nobody agrees on what counts as knowing anymore.

-Most responses to this deterioration fall into one of two camps: panic about the collapse of truth, or cheerful advice about thinking more rationally.
-Neither helps much: the first mistakes instability for catastrophe and the second assumes the problem is in your head, when it’s mostly in the infrastructure.
+Most responses fall into one of two camps: panic about the collapse of truth or cheerful advice about thinking more rationally.
+Neither helps much.
+The first mistakes instability for catastrophe.
+The second assumes the problem is in your head, when it's mostly in the infrastructure.

 Who writes this